Know Your Customer, Know Your Competition

 Partly because of workload and partly due to the relentless short-term focus on next quarter’s results, many engineers are becoming more risk-averse.
 If you are getting push-back in trying to place a new application because your contact has technical concerns, to be successful these concerns need to be addressed to his satisfaction, however unreasonable that might appear to be.
 You need data or hardware as your assurances are not addressing his concerns.
 The most valuable weapons, in decreasing order of effectiveness:

 - Find the same component successfully fielded in the same application.
-Even if that application is your competitor’s product, this approach has more potential benefit than harm unless the competitor has clear differentiation or pricing advantage.
+Even if the application is your competitor’s product, this approach has more potential benefit than harm unless the competitor has a clear differentiation or pricing advantage.
 The key is that the customer perceives it as the same application (thus mitigating their risk) as opposed to whether it is the same fastener.

-- The last resort is to decrease the perceived risk of your product by increasing the perceived risk of any alternative
+- The last resort is to decrease the perceived risk of your product by increasing the perceived risk of any alternative.